CertifaiAI/data-science-fundamentals/day_4/1E_Creating Database & SQL Querying.md

 In these exercises, you will have to perform data definition and data manipulation on these 3 tables defined below:

 ![exercise_1_ERD](./assets/1/exercise_1_ERD.drawio.svg)

+From the ERD above, the relationship between the university table and the intern table is a one-to-many relationship.
+It is the same relationship applied to the intern table and intern_position table also.

 ### 1.0 Create database